gittuf/gittuf/README.md

 ![Build and Tests (CI)](https://github.com/gittuf/gittuf/actions/workflows/ci.yml/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/gittuf/gittuf/badge.svg)](https://coveralls.io/github/gittuf/gittuf)

-gittuf is a security layer for Git repositories.
-With gittuf, any developer who can pull from a Git repository can independently verify that the repository's security policies were followed. gittuf's policy, inspired by [The Update Framework (TUF)], handles key management for all trusted developers in a repository, allows for setting permissions for repository branches, tags, files, etc., protects against [other attacks] Git is vulnerable to, and more — all while being backwards compatible with forges such as GitHub and GitLab.
+gittuf is a platform-agnostic Git security system.
+The maintainers of a Git repository can use gittuf to protect the contents of a Git repository from unauthorized or malicious changes.
+Most significantly, gittuf’s policy controls and enforcement is not tied to your source control platform (SCP) or “forge”, meaning any developer can independently verify that a repository’s changes followed the expected security policies.
+In other words, gittuf removes the forge as a single point of trust in the software supply chain!

 gittuf is a sandbox project at the [Open Source Security Foundation (OpenSSF)] as part of the [Supply Chain Integrity Working Group].